|hope college > campus offices > international ed|

 German I stresses basic skills necessary to communicate in German.
 Students earn credit for German 101, the first component of the Second Language general education requirement.
 Prof. Karen Kalser, free-lance teacher and mother of four, has taught in the program since 1996.

-Vienna’s Musical Traditions focuses on Vienna's contributions to classical music and opera (Haydn, Mozart, Beethoven, Schubert, Bruckner, Strauss, Mahler, Schönberg).
+Vienna’s Musical Traditions focuses on Vienna's contributions to classical music and opera (Haydn, Mozart, Beethoven, Schubert, Bruckner, Strauss, Mahler).
 Students may earn credit for Music 295 or History 295 or fulfill the Arts I (Music 101) or Cultural Heritage II (History 131*) general education requirement.
-Dr. Wolfgang Reisinger, a Viennese native with Ph.D. degrees in Music from the Universities of Vienna and Kansas, has served as director of the Vienna Church Music Conservatory and organ consultant for the Vienna Archdiocese.
-He composed music sung during Pope Benedict XVI’s 2007 visit to Austria.
-Student homework includes attendance at the world’s finest operas and concerts.
+Dr. Wolfgang Reisinger, a Viennese native with PhD degrees in Music from the Universities of Vienna and Kansas, has served as director of the Vienna Church Music Conservatory and organ consultant for the Vienna Archdiocese.
+He composed music for Pope Benedict’s 2007 visit to Austria.
+Homework includes attendance at the world’s finest operas and concerts.

 Modern Austrian History fulfills the Cultural Heritage II (History 131*) general education requirement or is an elective (History 295).
 The course focuses on Austria from the decline of the Habsburg Empire, through both World Wars, up to Austria’s entry into the European Union.
-Museum visits, walking tours, and films make Austrian history come alive.
-Dr. Herberth Czermak (Ph.D. from the University of New Hampshire, professor-emeritus at the University of Vienna’s Institute for Translators, and teacher for many American programs overseas) has taught in the Vienna Summer School since 1987.
+Walking tours, museums, and films make Austrian history come alive.
+Dr. Herberth Czermak (PhD from the University of New Hampshire, professor emeritus at the University of Vienna’s Institute for Translators, and teacher for many overseas programs) has taught for Hope since 1987.

 Theology and Ethics: An Illustrated Guide fulfills the Religion 200-level general education requirement (Religion 295).
-It examines Christian beliefs about God, creation, evil, salvation, and their implications for Christian ethics.
+It examines Christian beliefs about God, creation, evil, and salvation, and their implications for Christian ethics.
 Students read key Biblical texts and theological commentaries and take field trips to churches, museums, and performances to learn how the arts exemplify theological themes.
-Dr. David S. Cunningham (Ph.D. from Duke University, Professor of Religion, and Director of Hope’s CrossRoads Project), focuses on the intersection of theology and the arts as one of his academic specialties.
+Dr. David S. Cunningham (PhD from Duke University, Professor of Religion, director of Hope’s CrossRoads Project, and director of the Klooster Center for Excellence in Writing), focuses on the intersection of theology and the arts as one of his academic specialties.

 *History 131 counts for CH II if a student has taken or will take IDS 171 or IDS 175 for CH I. Consult the Hope College Catalog and your advisor to assure that you are making the right choice.